cantaloupe-project/cantaloupe/README.md

 * Easy to get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors for different source image formats
-* Self-contained configuration means easy upgrading and the ability to run multiple instances with different configurations concurrently

 ## Missing Features